Super-resolution of partially coherent bosonic sources: Introduction

 \section{Introduction}

-The resolution of conventional imaging systems has been known to be limited by the diffraction properties of the electromagnetic field~\cite{Rayleigh80}.
-Imaging systems capable of exploiting the quantum properties of light, however, exhibit no such limit.
-This phenomenon, dubbed as \emph{super-resolution}, was first derived for incoherent point sources~\cite{Tsang16,Nair16,Lupo16,Ang17,Rehacek17,Rehacek18,Lu18,Napoli19,Prasad19,Tsang19,Lupo20,deAlmeida21} with several experimental demonstrations~\cite{Yang16,Tham17,Yang17,Donohue18,Parniak18,Zhou19,Boucher20,Rouviere24} affirming that indeed, quantum mechanically, the diffraction limit can be entirely circumvented.
-A debate as to whether the same phenomenon can be exhibited for partially coherent sources~\cite{Larson2018,Tsang2019b,Larson2019b} was resolved in favor of super-resolution~\cite{Hradil2019,Hradil2021,Liang2021,Karuseichyk2022} and vindicated by experiment~\cite{Wadood21}.
+The resolution of conventional imaging systems is known to be limited by the diffraction properties of the electromagnetic field~\cite{Rayleigh80}.
+Recently, techniques from quantum statistical inference have shown that the diffraction limit can be entirely circumvented for imaging of incoherent point sources~\cite{Tsang16,Tsang16b,Nair16,Lupo16,Ang17,Rehacek17,Rehacek18,Lu18,Napoli19,Prasad19,Tsang19,Lupo20,deAlmeida21,Hu25,Katamadze25}, and have been corroborated by experiments~\cite{Yang16,Tham17,Yang17,Donohue18,Parniak18,Zhou19,Boucher20,Rouviere24}.
+The debate as to whether the same phenomenon can be exhibited for partially coherent sources~\cite{Larson2018,Tsang2019b,Larson2019b} was resolved in favour of super-resolution~\cite{Hradil2019,Hradil2021,Liang2021,Karuseichyk2022} and vindicated by experiments~\cite{Wadood21}.
+Since then, super-resolution in the presence of partial coherence has been shown to be possible for thermal sources~\cite{Karuseichyk2024}, as well as for Gaussian states~\cite{Sorelli2022}.